-The name “Emmaus” most likely comes from the Hebrew word “Hammat” or “Hamta”, which means “hot spring” (under this name Emmaus is mentioned in the Midrash Zuta for the Song of Songs 6, 8 and Midrash Rabbah for the Lamentations 1, 45).
+The name Emmaus most likely comes from the Hebrew word Hammat or Hamta, which means hot spring (under this name Emmaus is mentioned in the Midrash Zuta for the Song of Songs 6, 9 and Midrash Rabbah for the Lamentations 1, 48).

 According to Midrash Zuta, spies sent by Moses to the Promised Land, passed through Emmaus:

 “When Moses sent spies, what did they see as they arrived to Hammat?
-Moses had told them: ‘Do not enter like thieves, but be courageous and take some fruit of the land’ (Numbers 13, 20).
-But the Amorites started to say: “Look, these people have come for no other purpose than to cut our trees and to burn our cities.”
+Moses had told them: ‘Do not enter like thieves, but be courageous and take some fruit of the land’ (Numbers 13: 20).
+But the Amorites started to say: ‘Look, these people have come for no other purpose than to cut our trees and to burn our cities.’
 Messengers went out behind them and the Amorites attacked them.
-Ahiman, Shishai and Talmai pursued them till they arrived to the Valley of Hammat in Judea ( חמת יהודה), and Kaleb fell down behind a wall ...”
-(Midrash Zuta for the Song of Songs 6, 8 )
+Ahiman, Shishai and Talmai pursued them till they arrived to the Valley of Hammat in Judea (חמת יהודה), and Kaleb fell down behind a wall ...”

-The first historical mention of Emmaus is found in the 1st Book of Maccabees in the context of the Jewish revolt against the Hellenistic Syrian king Antiochus IV.
+The first historical reference to Emmaus is found in the 1st Book of Maccabees in the context of the Jewish revolt against the Hellenistic Syrian king Antiochus IV: